Equality conditions for the fractional superadditive volume inequalities: Introduction

-\textbf{Acknowledgements}\\
+The remainder of this paper will be dedicated to proving the above theorems and a few other interesting facts.

+\subsection{Acknowledgements}

 I would like to thank my PhD advisor Robert Fraser for introducing me to topics in Convex Geometry and for the assistance he has given me as I worked on this problem.
-In particular, he suggested it might be useful to look carefully at the proof of Theorem 2.
-In addition, he has taken the time this summer to read various editions of this article and offered helpful corrections and advice.\\
+In particular, he suggested it might be useful to look carefully at the proof of Theorem \ref{Fractional_Superadditive}.
+I am grateful that he has taken the time to read various editions of this article and offered helpful corrections and advice.
+I thank the anonymous referees for their suggestions which have helped to significantly improve the quality of this paper.